ONSvisual/geo-scripts/README.md

 This script generates the geography files required for **Census maps** (in the `/output/cm-geos` folder), and a common format shared by **Build a custom area profile** and the **Area hub** pages (in the `/output/geos` folder).
 It also generates name/code list CSVs for the latter two products in the `/output` folder.
 The config can be found at `/config/geo-config.js`.

+An example geo file for Census maps can be [found here]().
+And example file for the other products can be [found here]().

 *Note: The .json output files are actually gzipped, so cannot be opened directly.
 If you want to inspect their contents, you need to add .gz to their filename, and then gunzip them.*

 ### make-vtiles

 This script generates vector tiles for the most commonly used smaller geography types, including local authorities, wards and statistical geographies.
 The output is in the form of .mbtiles files, written to the `/output/vtiles` folder.
-The config can be found at `/config/vtiles-config.js`.
+The config can be found at `/config/vtiles-config.js`. ([Example output](https://stevage.github.io/vector-inspector/#?url=https://cdn.ons.gov.uk/maptiles/administrative/2023/authorities-all/v1/boundaries/8/127/83.pbf&loc=9/51.504/-0.1119)).

 The vector tiles can be previewed by installing [tileserver-gl-light](https://www.npmjs.com/package/tileserver-gl-light) and running the following command for the specific file you want to preview: